cyril279/cyril279.github.io/README.md

-**Desktop Environment**	|	**the good**	|	**the bad** gnome	|	beautiful, minimalist approach, gtk4/csd | resource hog (functions, but not as graphically snappy on older hardware) xfce	|	light on resources, graphically snappy, runs csd apps | not as cohesive as gnome budgie	|	Gnom-ish but: snappier, more centralized settings	| limited availability outside of solus, arch, & ubuntu
+**Desktop Environment**	|	**the good**	|	**the bad** gnome	|	beautiful, minimalist approach, gtk4/csd | resource hog (functions, but not as graphically snappy on older hardware) xfce	|	light on resources, graphically snappy, runs csd apps | not as cohesive as gnome budgie	|	GNOME-like but snappier, more cohesive than XFCE	| less cohesive than GNOME, less snappy than XFCE, less mature/complete than both

 ### Archive
 - [colorspace](colorspace.md)